Snapchat’s epic strategy flip-flop

 On the Q3 call, Spiegel said “One thing that we have heard over the years is that Snapchat is difficult to understand or hard to use, and our team has been working on responding to this feedback.
 As a result, we are currently redesigning our application to make it easier to use.
 There is a strong likelihood that the redesign of our application will be disruptive to our business in the short term, and we don’t yet know how the behavior of our community will change when they begin to use our updated application.
 We’re willing to take that risk for what we believe are substantial long-term benefits to our business.”

-Algorithmic Feed
+Algorithmic feed

 Before: Snapchat at first succeeded by being the opposite of Facebook, with content that disappeared instead of lasting forever.
 But a source close to Snap Inc tells me Spiegel’s anti-Facebook orthodoxy kept him from embracing a News Feed-style algorithmically relevance-sorted feed, even as Instagram and Twitter saw engagement improve after adopting this curational method.
 Instagram Stories shows the people you’re most likely to watch first, and that’s led it to 300 million daily active users — dwarfing the 178 million of the app it cloned.